delebash/Dans-Programming-Error-Notes/Phpstorm Debugging Aurelia Gulp Watch.md

 **Make sure the source path is correct in the gulp write sourcmaps**

-In Aurelia Navigation Skeleton the sourceRoot: '/src' is wrong make sure it points to your source folder replace with sourceRoot: '../src'
+In Aurelia Navigation Skeleton tasks/build the     .pipe(sourcemaps.write('.', {includeContent: false, sourceRoot: '../src'}))

-For whatever reason debugging only works in sourceRoot is a relative path to your output folder
+ sourceRoot: '/src' is wrong make sure it points to your source folder replace with sourceRoot: '../src' For whatever reason debugging only works in sourceRoot is a relative path to your output folder